hoc-labs/article-progression/README.md

 * add a bottom border the heading
 * add a bottom border to the list of links

-## Part 4 - Article Comments
+## Part 4 - Article Comments (Extra Challenge)
 Add a comments section to the bottom of the article.
+* use a `<textarea>` for the comment input area.
-* use flex to position the buttons
+* use `text-align:right` to position the buttons
-* use flex to position the avatar to the left of the comment details for each user.
+* use `display:flex` to position the avatar image to the left of the rest of the comment details for each user.

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/article-progression-part4.png)